 Discount Dental Insurance

 There are also discount dental insurance plans.
-Discount dental insurance has several advantages over conventional dental insurance policies.
+Discount dental plans have several advantages over conventional dental insurance policies.

 Discount dental insurance is actually not insurance.
 It simply provides a substantial discount for dental treatment for members.